 by CLAIRE LAUTERBACH | 11 February 2021

-TAGGED: Kenya, MI6, Police, terrorism
+TAGGED: Kenya, MI6, Police, Terrorism

 Britain’s Foreign Office knew Kenya’s Anti-Terrorism Police Unit (ATPU) was involved in renditions of terror suspects yet paid for its new headquarters and continues assistance programmes, along with London’s Metropolitan Police, disclosures obtained by Declassified UK show.